smiakchilo/aem-crash-course/lessons/2.11/part3.md

 OSGi configurations are often used to make it possible that several instances of a service are created, and every instance is controlled by some particular config values.

 Think, for example, of a service that requests a 3rd-party HTTP server and downloads some data.
-Imagine that we need to deal with three different HTTP servers simultaneously.
+Imagine that we deal with three different HTTP servers simultaneously.
 A sensible solution is to have three instances of the downloader service, each supplemented with its own endpoint configuration.
 ```java
 @Component
 @Designate(ocd = DownloaderImpl.Config.class, factory = true)